Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/databases.md

   }
 }

-# Ensure the number of databases is equal to at exatly one element (with the use of check block)
+# Ensure the number of databases is equal to at exactly one element (with the use of check block)
 check "database_check" {
   data "snowflake_databases" "assert_with_check_block" {
     like = "database-name"